andrzejmizera/MEcGANs/README.md

 # Datasets

-The datasets described in the manuscript, i.e. the edge-intensive, large, and small datasets, are made available <a href="">here</a>.
+The datasets described in the manuscript, i.e., the edge-intensive, large, and small datasets, are made available via Mendeley Data and can be accessed [here](https://data.mendeley.com/datasets/jk3wr7crj7/1).

 # Code & Installation